 EU-GUGLE Site Sestao

-Sestao is a municipality located at 11 km from Bilbao, on the left bank of the River, with a strong postindustrial character.
+Located 11 km from Bilbao, Sestao is a municipality with a strong post-industrial character.
 It has an area of 3.5 km2 where only 0.9 km2 are devoted to residential use and the rest is used for industrial purposes.

-- Biomass centralized boilers for the production of hot water and heating (20%) and renewable thermal energy through solar panels for hot water and space heating (80 %)
+- Renewable thermal energy through solar panels for hot water and space heating (80 %)

 - Lifts with excess energy recovery system

 - Programmable thermostats for heating systems